jonahmer22/jonahmer22/README.md

 - **Linux** tinkering and exploring its limitless possibilities
 - **Art & Hiking** when I step away from the keyboard

-I’m constantly working on technical, open-source projects—everything I do is licensed under **GPL v3**.
+I’m constantly working on technical, open-source projects.
+Everything I do is licensed under **GPL v3**.
 Check them out below!

 ---